 If you’re an avid social media user, you’re probably already familiar with the strange rush that comes from having a high number of friends, followers, and engagements with your content.
 It’s an odd phenomenon, yet it gives a feeling of success and validation.
 For a LinkedIn company page, it’s exactly that.

 The more followers your brand has, the further your influence.
 This has several implications from a business point of view:

 - Promotion.
-You’re able to promote your products and services to a wider audience, and one that’s already engaged with what you have to offer.
+You’re able to promote your products and services to a wider audience, and high-intent potential customers who require what you have to offer.

 - Marketing.
-If you have an external website, LinkedIn is the ideal support tool.
-A huge 46% of social media traffic going to B2B company sites is from LinkedIn.
+If you’ve an external website, LinkedIn is the ideal support tool.
+A huge 46 percent of social media traffic going to B2B company sites comes from LinkedIn.
 You can drive visitors to your own platform from LinkedIn.

 - Find talent.
 Whether you’re looking to expand your sales team or improve another area of the business, you’ll have followers that are primed and ready for any vacancies you have.

 - Improve credibility.
 LinkedIn is the ideal platform to create and share content.
 If you’re looking to build authority in your industry, having your followers like and share such content can add credibility to your brand.

 - Increase awareness.
 There are so many conversations occurring on LinkedIn.
 You can not only join in with this discourse, but also raise awareness of issues that are important to your business.

 As you can see, some of these points are invaluable to organizations of all sizes.
 By having a company page on LinkedIn and inviting connections, you can access this huge potential.